rdlauer/articles/misc/blues/wireless-iot-for-the-rest-of-us/post.md

 	- "AL" for Lithium Polymer batteries (LiPo) or solar power
 	- "AA" for AA batteries
 	- "AE" for direct embedding
-- **Notecarrier AF:** Used with Adafruit Feather microcontrollers.
+- **Notecarrier AF:** Includes cellular and GPS, used with Adafruit Feather microcontrollers.
-- **Notecarrier Pi:** Used for, you guessed it, development with a Raspberry Pi.
+- **Notecarrier Pi:** Includes cellular and GPS, used for development with a Raspberry Pi.
-- **Notecarrier B:** Is a small form-factor board that doesn't come with cellular or GPS (instead relying on a Notecard for connectivity).
+- **Notecarrier B:** Is a small form-factor board that does *not* come with cellular or GPS antennas, so you'll have to connect your own.

 ![blues wireless notecarrier](notecarrier.png)